h0tk3y/restricted-dsl-plugin-schema-demo/README.md

 This repository demonstrates contributing to a restricted DSL schema from third-party Gradle plugins.
 See:

 * [`buildSrc/src/main/java/.../Extension.java`](buildSrc/src/main/java/com/example/restricted/Extension.java)
-  for the annotated project extension, and
+  for the annotated project extension;
+  * Currently, the extension is registered with regular Gradle [plugin code](https://github.com/h0tk3y/restricted-dsl-plugin-schema-demo/blob/master/buildSrc/src/main/java/com/example/restricted/RestrictedPlugin.java#L13).
+The registration routine is subject to future changes.
 * [`build.gradle.something`](build.gradle.something) showing the usage of the plugin in the restricted DSL.

 ## How it works